SpatialConnect/SpatialConnect.github.io/2025/index.md

 ## Call for Papers

-The workshop seeks high-quality short (4 pages) papers that have not been published in other academic outlets and are not concurrently under peer review.
+The workshop seeks high-quality papers that have not been published in other academic outlets and are not concurrently under peer review.
+Papers are limited to 6 pages(excluding references).
+Submissions that do not follow the page limit requirements will be desk-rejected without technical reviews.

 Once accepted, at least one author is required to register for the workshop and the ACM SIGSPATIAL conference, as well as attend the workshop to present the accepted work which will then appear in the ACM Digital Library.
 As SpatialConnect papers appear in the ACM SIGSPATIAL proceedings we follow the same submission process.

 ## Topics (but not limited to)